The realization space of an unstable coalgebra: Introduction

-Then we recall the definition of Andr\'{e}-Quillen cohomology of unstable coalgebras following \cite{Quillen:HA}.
-We construct certain twisted ``Eilenberg-Maclane" objects $K_C(M,n)$ and observe that they co-represent Andr\'{e}-Quillen cohomology.
-Furthermore, we determine the moduli spaces of these objects which will later be needed for the proof of Theorem \ref{main-pullback-square}.
-Postnikov decompositions of cosimplicial objects given by their skeletal filtration are considered.
-We prove, using the excision theorem, that each map in this skeletal filtration is a ``principal cofibration'', i.e, it is a pushout of an attachment defined by a map from a twisted Eilenberg-MacLane object (see Proposition \ref{diff. constr. in CA}).
-This yields a dual version of $k$-invariants which enter into the obstruction theory.
-The arguments are greatly simplified in this case given that the maps of the filtration are at least $1$-connected; a final subsection analyzes in detail some subtle points of the case where the maps are only $0$-connected which may also be of independent interest.
+In Section \ref{sec:AQ}, we recall the definition of Andr\'{e}-Quillen cohomology of unstable coalgebras following \cite{Quillen:HA}.
+We construct certain twisted ``Eilenberg-MacLane" objects $K_C(M,n)$ and observe that they co-represent Andr\'{e}-Quillen cohomology.
+Furthermore, we determine the moduli spaces of these objects which will later be needed for the proof of Theorem \ref{main-pullback-square-alternative}.
+We study the skeletal filtration of a cosimplicial unstable coalgebra and prove that it defines a Postnikov decomposition with respect to the cohomotopy groups.
+Moreover, using the homotopy excision theorem, we prove that each map in this skeletal filtration is a ``principal cofibration'', i.e., it is a pushout of an attachment defined by a map from a twisted Eilenberg-MacLane object (see Proposition \ref{diff. constr. in CA}).
+This yields dual versions of $k$-invariants which enter into the obstruction theory.
+The application of the homotopy excision theorem is immediate in this case because the maps of the filtration are at least $1$-connected; a final subsection analyzes in detail some subtle points of the case of $0$-connected maps which may also be of independent interest.